 Tell us a bit about yourself

 First of all, thank you for inviting me to take part in these series of interviews!
 I am Gala, a translator and an interpreter working from English and French into Spanish, who combines freelancing with the studies in Translation and Interpreting in the University of Alicante (Spain).

 The fields I usually deal with are business, human resources, journalism, and marketing.
-You can find me on Twitter, where I am always posting interesting articles related to the profession I have chosen, on my Facebook page and on LinkedIn.
+You can find me on Twitter, where I am always posting interesting articles related to the profession I have chosen, on my Facebook page.

 How did you decide to be a translator?
 What makes you passionate about languages?

 My mother is an English teacher and she has taught me this language since I was little.
 I loved it so much I always wanted to become an English teacher like her but one day, watching a conference on TV, I realised there were people in a kind of cabin translating the message into other languages.
 I looked for more information about it and from then on becoming a translator and interpreter was my goal!

 What have you done to improve your translation skills in the last year?